awslabs/voice-powered-analytics/README-A4B.md

 </details>

 ##### Invite users
-12. In the left panel of the Alexa For Business Console, choose **Users** and select **Invite new user**.
+12. In the left panel of the Alexa For Business Console, choose **Users** and select **Invite user**.

 13. Enter the First name, Last name, and Email address of the user to enroll, then click **send invite**

-(Optional) Choose Add another user and add the information from step 3.
+(Optional) Choose Add another user and add the information from the previous step.
 Repeat this step until you have entered all the information for the users to invite.
 <details>
 <summary><strong>Watch how to send invite</strong></summary><p>